DistrictOfJoban/JCM-Docs/docs/players/blocks/helpline_standing_eal.md

 A **Helpline (East Rail Line Type)** is a block in Joban Client Mod acting as a machine to request assistance from station staff.

-This replicates the help line seen in stations in the MTR East Rail Line.
+This replicates the Help Line seen in stations along the MTR East Rail Line.

 ## Usage
 Right clicking the block would emit a redstone signal for 20 in-game ticks (or 1 second).